MirHassanRiaz/K8s/README.md

 Description: Similar to ConfigMap but specifically designed for storing sensitive information, like passwords or API keys.
 Analogy: Secrets are like locked drawers where you keep important documents that only a few people should access.

+# K8's Control Plane

+ The control plane is the brain of the Kubernetes cluster, managing and coordinating all activities.
+Let's break down some key components of the Kubernetes control plane:

+API Server:

+Description: The API server is the gateway to the Kubernetes control plane.
+It exposes the Kubernetes API and processes RESTful requests to manage the cluster.
+Analogy: It's like the front desk of a hotel where guests (users or components) interact with staff (control plane) to make requests.
+Scheduler:

+Description: The scheduler decides where to deploy new pods based on resource requirements, policies, and constraints.
+Analogy: Think of it as an event planner deciding which team (node) should work on a particular task (pod).
+Controller Manager:

+Description: The controller manager runs controller processes, which handle routine tasks such as maintaining the desired state of the system.
+Analogy: Similar to managers overseeing different departments and ensuring everything is running smoothly.
+etcd:

+Description: etcd is a distributed key-value store that stores the entire configuration and state of the cluster.
+Analogy: Picture it as the central library where all information about the cluster's books (configuration and state) is stored.
+These control plane components work together to maintain the desired state of the cluster, handle user requests, and ensure that applications run efficiently.
+The control plane is like the central nervous system, coordinating and directing the activities of the Kubernetes cluster.